jetmonk/sbcl-web-backtrace-mem-crash/README.md

   (make-test-json-web-request \*bad-json\*)

-will trigger a memory failure like the one that follows
+will trigger a memory failure like the one that is detailed in the comments of the lisp code

 This fails on CentOS Linux,